MarinaNitze/progress-dashboard/plays/establish-a-dedicated-family-finding-responsibility.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Establish a dedicated family-finding responsibility
+title: Assign dedicated family-finding responsibility
-tags: ["finding-kin", "play"]
+tags: ["kin-finding", "play"]
 ---

 The old adage that “when it’s everybody’s job, it’s nobody’s job” rings especially true in kin-finding.
 While every team member can play a valuable role in identifying, reaching out to, and maintaining kin connections, it also needs to be somebody’s formal responsibility at the end of the day.{.t-large}